OliverTansley/WAWE_postprocessor/readme.md

 function onPower(enable)
 ```

-Toggles the water and abrasive feed of the water-jet, if the pause delimited option is enabled then a pause command can be inserted between each activation and deactivation of these outputs.
+Toggles the water and abrasive feed of the water-jet.

 ### onRapid